gravitational/teleport/docs/4.3/admin-guide.md

 ### GitOps

 If running Teleport at scale it's important for teams to have an automated way to restore Teleport.
-At a high level, this is our recommend approach:
+At a high level, this is our recommended approach:

 - Persist and backup your backend
 - Share that backend among auth servers